active-elastic-job/active-elastic-job/README.md

 When you have found the requests, check their response codes which give a clue on why a job is not executed:

 * status code `500`: something went wrong.
 The job might have raised an error.
-* status code `403`: the request seems to originate from another host than `localhost` (this is a known issue for deployments using Docker containers) or the message which represents the job has not been verified successfully.
+* status code `403`: the request seems to originate from another host than `localhost` or the message which represents the job has not been verified successfully.
 Make sure that both environment, web and worker, use the same `SECRET_KEY_BASE`.
 * status code `404`: the gem is not included in the bundle, the `DISABLE_SQS_CONSUMER` is set to `true` in the worker environment or the worker environment uses an outdated platform which uses the AWS SQS daemon version 1.
 Check the user agent again, if it lookes like this `aws-sqsd/1.*` then it uses the old version.
 This gem works only for daemons version 2 or newer.